Crawlers / Sunday January 11, 2026

 Popular Bots and How They Interact With Your Website

-By now, you already know the main types of web crawlers, but understanding how specific bots behave helps you spot them faster and assess their impact.
-Every crawler leaves a signature — its user agent, frequency of visits, and how deeply it explores your site.
+Understanding how specific bots behave helps you spot them faster and assess their impact.
+Every crawler leaves a signature – its user agent, frequency of visits, and the depth of its exploration of your site.
 Some act predictably and helpfully, while others are resource-hungry or even disruptive.
 Knowing which bots fall into which categories lets you manage your crawlerlist with precision and confidence.

 Search Engine Crawlers